Three things that surprised me about ecommerce design

 Information architecture can be tricky

-Information architecture, often abbreviated as IA, refers to the way in which content is organized and labeled so as to make it easy for your users to orient themselves within your app.
+Information architecture, (commonly known as IA), refers to the way in which content is organized and labeled to make it easy for your users to orient themselves within your app.
 Good navigation is a cornerstone of successful IA.

 A product photo is worth a thousand words